UtkarshChaurasia/CodeForces-Spoj-CodeChef-GFG-LeetCode-Solutions/Codeforces/Contest/#686-Div3/Readme.md

 - Map can be used to implement the solution but it is not the memory efficient solution.
 I used variables and made simple comparisons and updation of variables according to those comaprisons.<br>
 <br>
 Learning: **Learned a new way of solving these kind of problems.
-Implementation was quite challenging(Memory Optimised Approach).
+Implementation was quite challenging(Memory Optimised Approach).**
 <br>
-TAKE AWAY: Don't take pressure.
+**TAKE AWAY**: **Don't take pressure.
 It reduces the ablity to think.
 A problems have simple logic and implementation.**